 WELCOME TO WATCHES OF BATH

-Watches of Bath was set up by my father over 25 years ago and we have been selling watches in Bartlett Street antique centre throughout this period.
+Watches of Bath was set up by my Father over 25 years ago and we have been selling watches from the Bartlett Street Antiques Centre throughout this period.
 We specialise in rare and unique vintage watches and our new website has been created to reach a wider audience.
-Please browse our shop page to see our current watches in stock or if you would like to visit lovely Bath for the day come and view our watches in person at Bartlett Street Antique Centre.
+Please browse our shop page to see our current watches that we have in stock, or if you would like to visit lovely Bath for the day then please come and view our watches in person at the Bartlett Street Antiques Centre.
 We look forward to seeing you.